brianmario/mysql2/README.md

 If you have not done so already, you will need to install the XCode select tools by running `xcode-select --install`.

+If you recieve the following error `ld: library not found for -lssl` when installing you can do one of the following to fix the issue.

+* Add the path of the openssl lib dir to the `$LIBRARY_PATH` environement variable.
+You could do this by adding `export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/` to your `.bash_profile`, `.zshrc`, etc. (If you used something other than homebrew to install openssl you'll need to replace `/usr/local/opt/openssl/` with the path to where openssl is installed on your machine)

+#### OR

+* You can specify the paths using [Bundler Build Options](https://bundler.io/man/bundle-config.1.html#BUILD-OPTIONS) like this: `bundle config build.mysql2 "-- --with-ldflags=-L/usr/local/opt/openssl/lib --with-cppflags=-I/usr/local/opt/openssl/include"`.
+(Again if you install openssl with something other than homebrew you'll need to replace
+`/usr/local/opt/openssl/` with the path to where openssl is installed on your machine)

 ### Windows

 Make sure that you have Ruby and the DevKit compilers installed.
 We recommend